Jojado/LocalInfoApp/README.md

 # LocalInfoApp
 Displays weather, news, stocks and sports information.

 THIS SOFTWARE IS PROVIDED AS IS WITH NO WARRANTY OF ANY KIND.
-USE AT OWN RISK.
+USE AT YOUR OWN RISK.

 Coded using VS 2019 with Xamarin.Forms, RestSharp and Newtownsoft Json.
 Can be deployed to Android and iOS devices.
 Ran and tested using Android 8.1, API 27 emulator.